What Are PFAS and Why Should Homeowners Care?

 Who to Call

-Water Treatment Contractors — These specialists focus exclusively on water quality.
-They can perform or coordinate certified lab testing, recommend NSF-certified PFAS filtration systems, and handle full installation.
+- Water Treatment Contractors: These specialists focus exclusively on water quality.
+They can coordinate certified lab testing, recommend NSF-certified PFAS filtration, and handle installation.
 Look for contractors associated with the Water Quality Association (WQA).

-State-Certified Water Testing Labs — Not a plumber, but an essential resource.
+- State-Certified Water Testing Labs: Not a plumber, but an essential resource.
 Your state environmental or health department can direct you to accredited labs for PFAS analysis.
+Michigan, Massachusetts, Maine, and Minnesota all publish public lists of certified labs that accept homeowner samples.

 What to Ask Before Hiring